Helmholtz-AI-Energy/perun/docs/install.rst

 Supported backends:

- - CPU energy: Powercap RAPL throught `powercap <https://github.com/powercap/powercap>`_ for linux machines, supports recent Intel and AMD CPUs.
+ - CPU energy: Powercap RAPL using `powercap <https://github.com/powercap/powercap>`_ for linux machines, supports recent Intel and AMD CPUs.
  - CPU utilization: `psutil <https://github.com/giampaolo/psutil>`_

 Currently, cpu energy readings from perun only support linux environments with read access to the *powercap-rapl* interface, which can only be read by ``root`` on Linux 5.10 and later.
 If that is the case, please contact you system admin for solutions.
 We are currently working on alternative methods to provide energy readings.